zer0Kerbal/TheGoldStandard/readme.md

  [![SpaceDock][SPCDCK:shd]][SPCDCK:url]

-This resource part mod adds eight new parts and adds functionality to several stock parts in Kerbal Space Program.

-This mod adds the pursuit of gold and an extremely rare resource called Unobtainium to the game!
+Adds the pursuit of gold and an extremely rare resource called Unobtainium to the game!
+Eight new parts and and additional functionality to several stock parts in Kerbal Space Program.

 By [`zer0Kerbal`][zer0Kerbal], originally by [`Dewar`][auth-link]